 A lipoma is a fatty tumor located just below the skin.
 Treatment usually isn't necessary.

 The risk of melanoma among young adults, especially women, is on the rise.
-Melanoma is preventable.
-Find out how to avoid this dangerous skin cancer.
+Find out how to reduce your risk of this dangerous skin cancer.